Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 ## Related Information
    - Dependencies
-   - Tizen 5.0 and Higher for Mobile
+   - Tizen 5.0 and Higher for Mobile.
-   - Tizen 5.0 and Higher for Wearable
+   - Tizen 5.0 and Higher for Wearable.